ParadoxV5/Discord-Markdown/README.md

 [spoiler]: https://support.discord.com/hc/en-us/articles/360022320632-Spoiler-Tags-

 On Desktop/Web, you can see a preview of your formatted text right in the message box;
-at this writing, you’re gonna need some imagination while on Mobile 👌.
+You’re gonna need some imagination if you are a Mobile user or switched on the *legacy chat input* in the Accessibility settings 👌.

 ![Underline Bold Italics](images/markdown1.png)